 This apparent contradiction is the “problem of altruism": why haven’t the genes for altruism died out?

 Among biologists, there are many possible explanations, including reciprocal altruism, sexual selection, kin selection, and group selection.
-And among non-scientists, there are even more explanations.
-I leave it to you to explore the alternatives; for now I want to focus one just one explanation, arguably the simplest one: maybe altruism is actually adaptive.
-In other words, maybe genes for altruism actually make people more likely to survive and reproduce.
+Among non-scientists, there are even more explanations.
+I leave it to you to explore the alternatives; for now I want to focus on just one explanation, arguably the simplest one: maybe altruism is adaptive.
+In other words, maybe genes for altruism make people more likely to survive and reproduce.

 12.3 Prisoner’s dilemma tournaments